pedromcorreia/find_hotel/apps/parser/README.md

 ## Roadmap

 - Add custom migrations to enable a developer to create schema, worker with one command;
-- Add a way to read in S3 and perform.
+- Add a way to read in S3 and perform;
+- Remove the configs by environment and allow configuration by other apps.